 With iOS 14 rolling out, many people have started to upgrade their iPhones to the newer iOS version.
-If you’re planning to do this as well, you’ll have to start by taking a backup of all your data through iTunes.
+If you’re planning to do this, you’ll have to start by taking a backup of all your data through iTunes.
 Keep in mind that without backup, there’s a huge risk of data loss, especially if the iOS update gets interrupted due to network issues.

 Moreover, if you have the backup, it’ll become much easier to retrieve all your important files after the device has been successfully upgraded.
-Since iTunes backup is a crucial step of updating an iPhone, many people want to know how long does it take to backup an iPhone.
+Since iTunes backup is a crucial step in updating an iPhone, many people want to know how long it takes to backup an iPhone.
 The truth is the total time to backup data from an iPhone can vary for each user.

 To help you understand more precisely, we’ve compiled a detailed guide on what factors influence the iPhone backup and how you can shorten the backup time for a quick upgrade.

 In general, the total time to backup data from an iPhone can take anywhere between 30 minutes to 2 hours.
 However, there are a few cases, where the backup time may even exceed the 2 hours time frame.
-To be honest, different factors will affect the backup speed and time.
+Different factors will affect the backup speed and time.
 These factors include:

 1. Storage Occupied - How much data do you have on your iPhone?
 If the iPhone memory is full and you’ve already gotten the “Full Storage” notification, it is quite obvious that your device will take comparatively more time to back up the files.
 That’s why it’s always advised to remove unnecessary files from the iPhone before you go ahead and initiate the iTunes backup.

-It doesn’t matter if you choose iTunes or iCloud to backup your data, these two factors will influence the time it’ll take to upload the files.
-You should also understand that using iTunes and iCloud for iPhone backup has a major drawback.
+It doesn’t matter if you choose iTunes or iCloud to backup your data.
+These two factors will influence the time it’ll take to upload the files.
+It would be best to understand that using iTunes and iCloud for iPhone backup has a major drawback.

 No doubt, one can delete these items, but it’ll take too much time to filter them out, considering many iPhone users even have 200+GB of data.
 So, what’s a better alternative to make iPhone data backup more convenient and less hectic.
 Well, let’s find out!